Oscar Paterson: Style

 Paterson's work is very evocative of the Glasgow Style which was beginning to develop at this time.
 It is likely that his work influenced other younger artists, who are now associated very much with the Glasgow art movement at the turn in the early years of the twentieth century.
 His consideration of the use of colour and images from nature and the wider world in which he lived is evident in his designs.
 These images are developed in the work of designers like Jessie M. King and E. A. Taylor.
 A similar regard is given to the use of colour, shape and space in the textile designs of Anne MacBeth and her later contemporaries.

 Later life

 Paterson continued to gain commissions even after his retirement in 1931.
-Today, his work can be seen in many churches including Saint Magnus' Cathedral Kirkwall and in specialist collections such as the Huntarian Museum, Glasgow University.
+Today, his work can be seen in many churches including Saint Magnus' Cathedral Kirkwall and in specialist collections such as the Hunterian Museum, Glasgow University.